 - Feeling at home in the water can ease the stress of birth for your baby: That may provide them with some sense of security or reassurance.

-- The ACOG does not recommend water birth because of the risks involved: You must educate yourself about the risks and determine if a water birth is important enough to you to take on additional risks for your baby.
+- The ACOG does not recommend water birth because of the risks involved: You must educate yourself about the risks and determine how much having a water birth means to you.

-- It can be messy to clean up: With a home water birth, someone is going to have to clean up the mess afterward.
-You’ll have to spell that out with your CNM and doula, if you have one, ahead of time so you don’t have any unpleasant surprises after delivery.
+- The need to clean up: With a home water birth, someone is going to have to clean up afterward.
+Some midwives have no trouble cleaning up after.
+But it is wise to discuss that with your CNM and doula, if you have one, ahead of time.

 - It will cost more: A water birth will add to the cost of your home birth.
 But if it helps with your pain level, it may be worth it, especially since you won’t have the option or expense of an epidural at home.